Have you got an “active relaxer” in your life? Or maybe it’s you!

 Rent e-bikes

 We used Tik-e-tours to rent bikes for five days.
 They were $45 per day and came with a helmet and padlock, plus the charger.
-They offer a fun cocktail tour by tuk tuk.
-You pay $65pp and are driven to three resorts near your hotel over three hours.
-Drinks are extra.
+You can also rent them by the day or take them for a couple of days.

 Late afternoon: Trader Jacks for dinner